annamthomas/work-notes/MultiDataDependentExitVectorization.rst

-General Model
+Full Predication Approach
 --------------

-We now dive into how vectorization will look like when we have multiple exits throughout the loop.
+We now dive into how vectorization will look like when we have dd-exits throughout the loop.
 The main idea here is that we predicate all the instructions on the (data dependent) conditions which guard the exits.

 Predication